gaslight/posts/posts/2013-06-14-an-autosave-pattern-for-ember-and-ember-data.md

 ````

 One bonus feature here is that there is a way to clear out the pending function
-call and execute immediately by passing `now: true` to our debounced function.
+call and execute immediately by passing `{now: true}` to our debounced function.

 Let's use that function to implement some saner saving.